silverstripe/cwp/docs/en/01_Working_with_projects/01_Setting_up_your_project.md

 in your browser (assuming that your LAMP stack is properly configured).

 <div class="hint" markdown='1'>
-You might need to configure your admin access credentials in the `_ss_environment.php` file to be able to access the site (see [environment management](https://docs.silverstripe.org/en/4/getting_started/environment_management/) docs).
+You might need to configure your admin access credentials in the `.env` file to be able to access the site (see [environment management](https://docs.silverstripe.org/en/4/getting_started/environment_management/) docs).
 </div>